Time arrow without past hypothesis: a toy model explanation: Time arrow without past hypothesis proof

 \subsection{The toy model}

 Our main model ($\hs \inter$) is inspired by the Hasslacher-Meyer dynamics \cite{MeyerLGA}.
 It acts on the set $\mathcal{C}_1$ and consists in composing two steps: $\inter$, then $\hs$.
-The whole dynamics is time-reversible.
+Each of them is a reversible causal graph dynamics, thus so is their composition---the reader can refer to \cite{ArrighiRCGD,ArrighiCreation} for further theoretical aspects about reversible causal graph dynamics, including general definitions.
+Thus the whole dynamics is a time-reversible.
 It consists in a composition of steps which, taken individually, are time-symmetric \cite{GajardoTSCA}:

-\begin{definition} A causal graph dynamics $f$, it is said to be \emph{time-symmetric} if and only if there exists a causal graph dynamics $T$ such that $T^2=\identity$ and $TfT = f^{-1}$. \end{definition}
+\begin{definition} A causal graph dynamics $f$ is said to be \emph{time-symmetric} if and only if there exists a causal graph dynamics $T$ such that $T^2=\identity$ and $TfT = f^{-1}$. \end{definition}

-\subparagraph*{Step $\hs $.} Let $\shift$ be the operation that moves all particles along their corresponding port.
-The operation $\hs$ is such $\hs \circ \hs = \shift$: it moves particles by half an edge instead, see Fig. \ref{sqrtS_intuitive}.
+{\em Step $\hs $.} Let $\shift$ be the operation that moves all particles along their corresponding port.
+The operation $\hs$ is such $\hs \circ \hs = \shift$: it moves particles by half an edge instead, see Fig.~\ref{sqrtS_intuitive}.
 One way of thinking about this operation is as inverting the roles of edges and nodes in the sense of taking the dual graph.
 Notice that alternatively, we could have used a (renaming-equivalent but less symmetrical) operation that moves only those particles associated to port $b$, but by a whole edge.

-\begin{definition}[$\hs $] Step $\hs $ is defined for any graph $\gcirc \in \mathcal{C}_n$ as follows: \begin{itemize} \item $V(\hs (\gcirc))=\{u.r\vee v.l\mid\{u:b,v:a\} \in E(\gcirc)\}$ \item $E(\hs (\gcirc))=\{\{x':b,y':a\}\mid u,x,y \in V(\gcirc) \text{ et } x'=u.r \vee x.l \text{ et } y'= y.r \vee u.l\}$ \item $\forall x' \in V(\hs (\gcirc))$, and for all $i \in [1,n], a_i(x)=a_i(u)$ and $b_i(x)=b_i(v)$, where $u$ and $v$ are the vertices of $\gcirc$ such that $x'.l=u.r$ and $x'.r=v.l$ respectively. \end{itemize} \end{definition}
+\begin{definition}[$\hs $] Step $\hs $ is defined for any graph $\gcirc \in \mathcal{C}_n$ as follows: \begin{itemize} \item $V(\hs (\gcirc))=\{u.r\vee v.l\mid\{u:b,v:a\} \in E(\gcirc)\}$ \item $E(\hs (\gcirc))=\{\{x':b,y':a\}\mid u,x,y \in V(\gcirc) \text{ and } x'=u.r \vee x.l \text{ and } y'= y.r \vee u.l\}$ \item $\forall x' \in V(\hs (\gcirc))$, and for all $i \in [1,n], a_i(x)=a_i(u)$ and $b_i(x)=b_i(v)$, where $u$ and $v$ are the vertices of $\gcirc$ such that $x'.l=u.r$ and $x'.r=v.l$ respectively. \end{itemize} \end{definition}